microsoft/CDM/README.md

 # Repository Layout

-There are two primary ways to consume the information in this repository:
+There are two ways to consume the information in this repository:

 1. [Entity Reference Index](schemaDocuments#directory-of-cdm-entities)
 2. [Visual Entity Navigator](schemaDocuments/readme.md) for interactively exploring entities, entity extensions/inheritance, attributes, and relationships

 # Versioning

-Maintaining forward and backwards compatibility is a key goal of the CDM.
-Therefore, the CDM uses purely additive versioning, which means any revision of the CDM following a "1.0" release will not:
+Maintaining forward and backward compatibility is a key goal of the CDM.
+Therefore, the CDM uses only additive versioning, which means any revision of the CDM following a "1.0" release will not:

-* Introduce new mandatory attributes on existing entities, or change an optional attribute to be mandatory
+* Introduce new mandatory attributes on previously published entities, or change an optional attribute to be mandatory
-* Rename existing attributes or existing entities
+* Rename previously published attributes or entities
 * Remove previously defined attributes

 # Contributing